 - Food Security

-- Housing Affordability
+- Housing Affordability and Resources

 - Fair Market Rent, by Unit Size

 - Households with a High Housing Cost Burden

-- Children Living in Crowded Households, by County (65,000 Residents or More)
+- Children Living in Crowded Households

 - Why This Topic Is Important

-Income and health are intricately linked.
+Income and well being are intricately linked.
 Poverty can alter children's developmental trajectories in cognitive, socio-emotional, and physical health (1).
-The effects of poverty on child health can begin during pregnancy, as low-income women are more likely to experience risk factors such as malnutrition and stress, and are less likely to receive prenatal care (2).
-Children who face economic hardship when they are young, or who experience extreme and prolonged hardship, are at greatest risk for poor outcomes (1).
-The effects of poverty and the stress associated with it can be long-term, contributing to increased risks of dropping out of school, poor adult health, and poor employment outcomes, among other adverse consequences (1, 3, 4).
-The impacts extend beyond individuals, too.
-For example, it is estimated that one percentage point increase in child poverty could cost the economy an extra $28 billion annually in the future, due in part to lower future earnings among those who grow up in poverty (5).
+The effects of poverty on child health and well being can begin during pregnancy, as low-income women are more likely to experience malnutrition and stress, and are less likely to receive adequate prenatal care (2).
+Children who face economic hardship when they are young, or who experience deep and prolonged poverty, are at greatest risk for poor outcomes (1).
+The effects of poverty and the stress associated with it can be lasting, contributing to increased risk of not completing high school, poor adult health, and poor employment outcomes, among other adverse consequences (1, 3).

-For more information on Family Income and Poverty, see kidsdata.org’s Research & Links section.
+For more information, see kidsdata.org’s Research & Links section.

 Sources for this narrative: